nevinkopp/nevinkopp.github.io/_projects/3_project.md

     Hardware layout of the auger control system.
 </div>

 One issue we had was that some of the ingredients would clump up and not move down the funnel.
-To address this issue, we used a "rumble" motor which is a motor that spins and unbalanced piece of metal.
+To address this issue, we used a "rumble" motor which is a motor that spins an unbalanced piece of metal.
 This creates vibration which helps to shake up the clumped up ingredients.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">